-- Describe the county's land information:

-- Hardware

-- Software

-- Website Development/Hosting Services

-- You may be general or detailed in this section.

-- Costs associated with ongoing technology expenditures or projected expenditures can optionally be listed elsewhere-specifically, in Chapter 4.
+- Describe the county's land information: - Hardware (can indicate UAS/drone use in Hardware; or put info under appropriate layer status) Software - Website Development/Hosting Services - You may be general or detailed in this section. - Costs associated with ongoing technology expenditures or projected expenditures can optionally be listed elsewhere-specifically, in Chapter 4.
 As a reminder, the annual "County Retained Fee/Grant Report" due to DOA at the end of the state fiscal year on June 30th provides detailed information on expenditures (so you can report that detailed expenditure information in that form rather than in this plan document).